akononovicius/eleven-league-scheduler/README.md

 The higher (first) division is built from 3/2, 2/1 and 1 division opponent team decks.
-Either way first place three hardest opponent cards (from 2/1 or 1 division deck), then four medium opponent cards (from 3/2 or 2/1 respectively) and, finally, three easiest opponent cards (from 3 or 3/2 respectively).
+Either way first place three hardest opponent cards (from 2/1 or 1 division deck), then four medium opponent cards (from 3/2 or 2/1 respectively) on top of them and, finally, three easiest opponent cards (from 3 or 3/2 respectively) on the very top of the opponent deck.

 For example, if you play in the first division, then first you will face 3 opponents from 3/2 deck, then 2 opponents from 2/1 deck.
 After these five